Hussla/Recipe-Ingredient-Catalogue/docs/PRESENTATION_GUIDE.md

 All PerishableIngredient class tests passed.
 Running tests for RefrigeratedIngredient class...
 Running RefrigeratedIngredient tests...
-⚠️  Milk has been compromised due to temperature exposure!
+WARNING: Milk has been compromised due to temperature exposure!
 RefrigeratedIngredient tests completed successfully.
 Running tests for FrozenIngredient class...
 Running FrozenIngredient tests...
-🧊 Ice Cream has been thawed (Cycle 1)
+Ice Cream has been thawed (Cycle 1)
-❄️  Ice Cream has been refrozen
+Ice Cream has been refrozen
-🧊 Ice Cream has been thawed (Cycle 2)
+Ice Cream has been thawed (Cycle 2)
-⚠️  Ice Cream has exceeded safe freeze-thaw cycles!
+WARNING: Ice Cream has exceeded safe freeze-thaw cycles!
 FrozenIngredient tests completed successfully.
 Running tests for Recipe class...
 All Recipe class tests passed.